 Since then Bvalco has also been invited to carry out board reviews for ABF, BP, JPM Securities and a number of other organisations including building societies and charities.

-Given Alison’s background as a triple Olympian for the British rowing team and Brian’s experience as Chairman of Celtic FC, it’s perhaps unsurprising that some sporting organisations – including a premier rugby club – have also chosen to work with Bvalco.
+Given Alison’s background as a triple Olympian for the British rowing team and Brian’s experience as Chairman of Celtic FC, it’s perhaps unsurprising that some sporting organisations – including a premier rugby club and British Rowing – have also chosen to work with Bvalco.

 Since those early days, Bvalco continues to lead thinking on corporate governance and board readiness and effectiveness.

-Our conversation with a chairman, whereby we interview and share the thinking of individual chairman, continues to prove both popular and thought-provoking and Alison is now also involved with helping to create chairmen of the future through her work as a tutor for the FT Non-Executive Director Club.
-She has recently contributed to a book on The Value of Kindness in Corporate Leadership, is a media commentator and is regularly invited to speak at high-profile industry events.
+Our conversation with a chairman, whereby we interview and share the thinking of individual chairman, continues to prove both popular and thought-provoking and Alison is also involved with helping to create Board Directors of the future through her work as lead tutor for award winning FT Non-Executive Director Diploma.
+She has recently contributed to a book on The Value of Kindness in Corporate Leadership, is a media commentator and is regularly invited to speak at and facilitate panel discussions at high-profile industry events.

-While James recently raised £60,000 for Norfolk’s unpaid carers and completed a prestigious year a high sheriff of Norfolk, in addition to continuing to shape thinking on the best way to encourage boards to use the insights that an effective board review provides.
-His favourite mantra is: “A board review is only as effective as the chairman allows it to be.”
+While James recently raised £90,000 for Norfolk’s unpaid carers by ‘Walking4Norfolk’ and completed a prestigious year as High Sheriff of Norfolk, he continues to shape thinking on the best way to encourage boards to use the insights that an effective board review provides.
+His provocative mantra is: “A board may only be as effective as the CEO allows it to be.”

-Bvalco has recently enhanced its thought-leadership even further with two new appointments: Peter Snowdon, who has worked for the Financial Services Authority (FSA) and advised a wide range of banks and investment firms on their corporate governance obligations, brings his deep knowledge of issues affecting financial services firms.
-While the appointment of Eleanor Evans, a corporate governance lawyer with over twenty years experience of working as a company secretary, adds extensive insights into how to prepare for economic, social and governance (ESG) issues and fix problems before they become problems.
+Bvalco has enhanced its thought-leadership even further with two appointments: Peter Snowdon, who previously worked for the Financial Services Authority (FSA) and more recently was a partner of Norton Rose Fulbright advised a wide range of banks and investment firms on their corporate governance obligations, brings his deep knowledge of issues affecting financial services firms..
+While the appointment of Eleanor Evans, a corporate governance lawyer and formerly a FTSE 100 general counsel and company secretary, adds extensive insights into how boards need to prepare for the future with a particular focus on risk, climate and social issues.

 Please click to download our brochure for more information on Bvalco.